-HIST 414 Europe from 1250-1789: Prologue to Modernity 3 hours
+HIST 414 Early Modern Europe 3 hours

 A survey of the Renaissance, Reformation, counter-Reformation, Absolutism, competition for empire, the Scientific Revolution, the Enlightenment, and the coming of Revolutions.
 (Every third Fall; rotates with HIST 364 and 424.)

 HIST 415 Texas and the West 3 hours